Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: RELATED WORK

 \subsection{Robust and resilient soft robots}

 Soft robots conform to object geometry and absorb disturbances, and have therefore been used in applications such as grippers and assistive robots~\cite{agarwal2016stretchable, homberg2019robust, li2022soft}.
 Prior work on resilience in soft robotics has focused on damage tolerance and self-healing systems~\cite{bilodeau2017self}.
-While substantial effort has addressed robustness and resilience at the mechanical aspect, this work targets robust and resilient \emph{control} for peg-in-hole insertion by leveraging soft robots' inherent compliance.
+While substantial effort has addressed robustness and resilience from a mechanical perspective, this work targets robust and resilient \emph{control} for peg-in-hole insertion by leveraging soft robots' inherent compliance.
 The following subsections discuss compliance-enabled contact formation and failure recovery, which together enhance robustness and resilience.